BachoSeven/AARGH/anarchy.md

 - openssh
 - wget

+## Stuff
+- install efibootmgr if needed...
+- same for os-prober
+- use Grub:)
+- activate touchpad, dhcpd(i think) to activate ip at startup, networkmanager, pppoe(ethernet)

 ### SSH [TODO]
 - this needs to be done "manually" with a pastebin before installing from github...